privacysandbox/aggregation-service/README.md

 `<data_bucket>/input`.
 To experiment with sample data, you can use our [sample batch](./sampledata/output_reports.avro) with the corresponding [output domain avro](./sampledata/output_domain.avro).
-Using the sample batch requires overwriting the [privacy budget](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md#aggregatable-reports) with an additional `job_parameters` parameter `"debug_privacy_budget_limit": 100000`.
-You can set the value up to a value of 2^31.
-[Detailed API spec](API.md#createjob-endpoint)

 1. Create an aggregation job with the `createJob` API.

     `POST`